cpajr/cpajr.github.io/_posts/2021-10-23-docker-install-grafana-influxdb-telegraf.md

     - '127.0.0.1:3000:3000'
     volumes:
     - /projects/monitoring/grafana/var/lib/grafana:/var/lib/grafana
+    - /projects/monitoring/grafana/etc/grafana/grafana.ini:/etc/grafana/grafana.ini
 ```

 Allow me to give some explanation to each section and what is being accomplished.

 ## InfluxDB

+There isn't much to share under this section.
+I mount the `grafana.ini` through a volume so that unique configurations could be made; however, in my deployment, I decided to only keep the default configuration.
+At this time, I decided not to encrypt communication to and from the InfluxDB.

+## Telegraf

+There are a couple of things to note here for Telegraf

+### SNMP Mibs

+For my purpose, I am polling mostly network devices and, as of today, the only good way to get data from them is via SNMP[^1].

+[^1]: Cisco now provides a way to stream Telemetry from their 9200 and 9300 series switches.
+There are plugins available into Telegraf which allows for this data to be streamed from the devices.
+However, in my inital testing, I found it to be unreliable.